juliavolponi/contactBook/README.md

 3. Now it's time to enter an application name that needs to be unique.
 When you have chose the name, choose your region and click 'Create app".

 4. On the next page, click the 'Settings' tab and find the "Config Vars" section.
 Click "Reveal Config Vars".
 Now it's time to add values.
 In the 'WOM Record Collection' case I needed to add two values.
 The first one was the credentials (KEY input field = "CREDS", VALUE input field = "your credentials", click the 'Add' button.
-Next you need to add another key, enter "PORT" in the KEY input field and "8000" in the VALUE field, click the 'Add' button.
+Next you need to add another key, enter "PORT" in the KEY input field and "8000" in the VALUE field), click the 'Add' button.

 5. Scroll down to the buildpacks section on the settings page and click the button 'Add buildpack'.